-Open burning is defined as, "the burning of materials wherein products of combustion are emitted directly into the ambient air without passing through a stack or chimney from an enclosed chamber," and is not permitted within the City of McKinney in accordance with Ordinance 2013-07-063, without first obtaining a permit.
+Open burning is not allowed within the City of McKinney without a permit.
+Ordinance 2018-01-003 defines Open Burning as, "the burning of materials wherein products of combustion are emitted directly into the ambient air without passing through a stack or chimney from an enclosed chamber."

 All opening burning must be a minimum of 500 feet from any structures and contained within a trench burner, air box or incinerator and is permitted only for silvicultural, range or wildlife management practices, prevention or control of disease or pests.
 In such cases, a Burn Permit will be issued subject to weather conditions and inspected by our office prior to the start of the authorized burn.